agencyenterprise/react-native-health/README.md

 ___

 #### **`getStepCount`**
-get the aggregated total steps for a specific day (starting and ending at midnight).
+Get the aggregated total steps for a specific day (starting and ending at midnight).

-an optional options object may be provided containing `date` field representing the selected day.
+An optional options object may be provided containing `date` field representing the selected day.
 If `date` is not set or an options object is not provided then the current day will be used.
 ```javascript
 let d = new Date(2016,5,27);
 let options = {